oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_preview_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Free form text without any restriction on permitted characters.
+                                            <div>Free form text without any restriction on the permitted characters.
 Name can have letters, numbers, and special characters.
 The value is editable and is restricted to 1000 characters.</div>
+                                            <div>Required when model_type is &#x27;DERIVED_ENTITY&#x27;</div>
                                                         </td>
             </tr>
                                 <tr>